Example of a customer portal integration#

 // Available locales: en_US, de_DE $PAGE_LANG = "de_DE";

-// Leave path empty if no logo should be shown
+// leave the path empty if no logo should be shown

 $NAVBAR_COMPANY_LOGO_SRC = ""; ... ``

-If it is not necessary for your customers to be able to view the current progress of the items they have submitted at any time via your website, the connection of the Allegra server to your website via email offers the security advantage that you do not have to open an additional system to the outside.
+If it is not necessary for your customers to be able to view the current status of the items they have submitted at any time via your website, connecting the Allegra server to your website by email offers the security advantage that you do not have to open up an additional system to the outside world.

-It is possible to easily populate data in the Allegra system by formatting the email appropriately.
-To do this, proceed as follows: Add the following Groovy script with the type “Workflow Activity Script” to the scripts.
+By formatting the email appropriately, it is possible to populate data in the Allegra system easily.
+To do so, proceed as follows: Add the following Groovy script with the type “Workflow Activity Script” to the scripts.
 If you do not use workflows, name the script “EmailActivityScript”.
-If you integrate the script into workflows, please use a different name, e.g. “EmailWfActivityScript.”``
+If you embed the script in workflows, please use a different name, e.g. “EmailWfActivityScript.”``

 import java.util.Locale;